The-Running-Dev/Demo-PatientVIewer/README.md

 Encapsulates access and display to the patients through a MVC application, and a single WebAPI Controller in ```PatientController```.
 The views are split into the ```_Layout.cshtml``` with ```AppHeader.cshtml``` and ```SideBar.cshtml``` partials. ```Libman``` is used to manage the client side librarie, with a single entry for ```font-awesome```.

 ### Deployment
-The MVC/WebAPI application is setup to deploy through an ```Azure Pipeline``` every time there is code committed to this GitHub repository.
-The Angular application is deployed through a ```Web Deploy``` profile.
+The application is setup to deploy through an ```Azure Pipeline``` every time there is code committed to this GitHub repository.

 #### Technologies
 * .NET Core 2.2 (https://dotnet.microsoft.com/) for the MVC/WebAPI application and supprting code